Dynamite1/SQLPowerBIContinuousLearning/README.md

+# Learning Logs Of PowerBI & SQL

-# I will be adding new learning of SQL and PowerBI in this projec.
+#I will be adding new learningS of SQL and PowerBI in this projecT.

 # PowerBi HeatMap